Case Study: The Byzantine Region of Bithynia (4th-15th Cent.)

 The rapid changes in digital mapping make it possible to present these field observations online (including many previously unpublished elements), in a scientific, collaborative and sustainable way.
 Using written historical sources (mainly in Greek and Ottoman), archaeological reports, travellers’ accounts (analysed by Jean-Pierre Grélois) and a vast bibliography, we display all places in Bithynia where historical evidence has been documented for the Byzantine period.

-The online publication of the French surveys of Bithynia was made possible by the cooperation of the Laboratory of excellence (Labex) RESMED (Religions and Societies in the Mediterranean World, Sorbonne University, Paris), the National Centre for Scientific Research (CNRS, UMR 8167 Orient et Méditerranée, Paris) and the Austrian Academy of Sciences (Vienna).
+The online publication of the French surveys of Bithynia was made possible by the cooperation of the Laboratory of excellence (Labex) RESMED (Religions and Societies in the Mediterranean World, Paris), the National Centre for Scientific Research (CNRS, UMR 8167 Orient et Méditerranée, Paris), Sorbonne University (Faculté des Lettres), and the Austrian Academy of Sciences (Vienna).
 The project is directed by Olivier Delouis, a former member of the French School of Archaeology in Athens and senior research fellow at the CNRS (Paris).
 Julien Curie, trained as a geographer, is a postdoctoral fellow at the Labex RESMED.